St Paul's Pro-Cathedral, Valletta: War period and repairs

 During World War II the cathedral received minor damage and the roof collapsed, but most of the structure remained intact.
-During restoration works the original designs by Scump started to take shape.
+During restoration works the original designs by Scamp started to take shape.
 A quire and rood screen were built on the west side of the cathedral.
 A pulpit was also incorporated with the screen dedicated to Sir Winston Churchill.
 The new chancery was dedicated by the Archbishop of Canterbury Geoffrey Fisher on 2 December 1949 in the presence of Princess Elizabeth.
 The east side of the cathedral was then transformed into a baptistery.
 The under-croft, constructed from remains of the basement of the Auberge d'Allemagne was never used.
 In 1928, the Bishop of Gibraltar Nugent Hicks opened the under-croft as the new parish hall.
 In 1938, it was transformed into a gas-proof air raid shelter, which in the early days of the conflict was used by the chaplain, his wife and scores of Maltese citizens.
 In 2005 it was restored and upgraded.

 Interior

 A Valletta landmark due to its spire rising over 60 metres, it is constructed with Maltese limestone in a neo-classical style.
 The cathedral has columns with capitals of the Corinthian order while the capitals of the six columns of the portico are of the Ionic order.
 The internal dimensions of the building are 33.5 metres x 20.4 metres.
-Behind the main altar is a painting titled Ecce Homo, the work of A E Chalon, donated in 2014.
+Behind the main altar is a painting titled Ecce Homo, the work of A E Chalon, lent in 2014.

 Steeple

 The cathedral's steeple is a landmark on its own being notably visible in the Marsamxett Harbour.
 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.
 On 9 February 2017, the church council launched a project to restore the building and steeple with the aim of raising €3,000,000 to cover the costs.
+The restoration was completed in 2024, winning a category in the XVIII DIN L-ART ĦELWA ARCHITECTURAL HERITAGE AWARDS.